The Basics of MySQL TEXT Data Type

 Using FULLTEXT Index for Faster Searches

-For large text searches, use FULLTEXT indexing (only supported in TEXT
+For large text searches, use FULLTEXT indexing (only supported in TEXT, VARCHAR, and CHAR columns).

 7. Converting and Manipulating TEXT Data